Chances are that if you have stumbled across this article that you are looking for advice on how to bulk to achieve maximum muscle gains.

 Think of it like this, what would be easier to achieve?
 Eating 8 protein-rich meals, or supplementing a few of these meals for a protein shake.
 I know which I would choose.

-An effective pre workout supplement can get you fired up for a workout, which will ensure you are able to give 100% at the gym.
+An effective pre workout supplement can get you fired up for a workout.
+This will ensure you are able to give 100% at the gym.

 You need to be careful when choosing a pre workout to ensure not only that it works, but is also safe to use too.